Tyrn/wei/the-insider-en.typ

 for  the first tax declaration, was the most innocent  trick out of what was happening.

-     But there was nothing else to do - so many gifts were required, so many unofficial expenses  were  needed on  the top of official  ones, and  Bemish sadly  realized  that the larger was the embezzlement  scale, the  safer the embezzlement was.
+     But there was nothing else to do---so many gifts were required, so many unofficial expenses  were  needed on  the top of official  ones, and  Bemish sadly  realized  that the larger was the embezzlement  scale, the  safer the embezzlement was.